 You also need to consider what else the court will be used for.
 Although many courts are used solely for tennis, they can also be installed as part of a MUGA installation (Multi Use Games Area) which are increasingly popular with schools and public sports facilities.

-The most expensive tennis court might cost from £30,000-£45,000, but because there are so many options to consider, the price can therefore vary greatly.
-Genuine grass and clay tennis courts are among the most expensive to install and maintain, with cement courts somewhat cheaper to build and significantly cheaper to maintain.
+The most expensive type of tennis courts range in cost from £50,000-£60,000, but because there are so many options to consider, the price can vary greatly.
+Natural grass and clay tennis courts are among the most expensive to install and maintain, with cement courts somewhat cheaper to build and significantly cheaper to maintain.